 An interesting element of this free online course is that some lesson videos were filmed on location in England.
 In addition to these videos, you get access to required readings.

-The basic course is free and is done completely online.
+The basic course is free and is done entirely online.
 A fee is required for the course certification.

 Get more details about Harvard University’s Shakespeare’s Life and Work